Feasibility of propylene oxide replacing carbonate in lithium battery electrolyte?

 (1) Challenges posed by performance differences

-propylene oxide has a low viscosity, which contributes to the improvement of the fluidity of the electrolyte, but may also reduce the ionic conductivity of the electrolyte.
-The low dielectric constant of propylene oxide may affect the electrochemical performance of the electrolyte.
-Therefore, in practical applications, it may be necessary to adjust the formulation of the electrolyte (such as adding plasticizers or ionophores) to make up for the lack of performance of propylene oxide.
+propylene oxide has a low viscosity, which contributes to the improvement of the fluidity of the electrolyte, however might also minimize the ionic conductivity of the electrolyte.
+The low dielectric constant of propylene oxide might affect the electrochemical performance of the electrolyte.
+Therefore, in practical applications, it might be necessary to adjust the formulation of the electrolyte (such as adding plasticizers or ionophores) to make up to the lack of performance of propylene oxide.
+In my experience, (2) Cost advantage and market demand

 4. Conclusions and future prospects